-Spring is usually thought of as cleaning season, but fall is often just as good, if not better, for fresh starts.
-As leaves start to fall and temperatures cool, it’s the perfect time to clear out the proverbial cobwebs and prepare your home for winter.
+Spring is usually thought of as cleaning season, and as we’re moving towards spring, I do have renewal and organization on my mind.
 One of my favorite ways of honoring the changing seasons and welcoming good energy into my home is with smudge sticks.

 Smudging uses handheld bundles of dried herbs and flowers, which are then bound in twine and burned.
 The smoke is said to help purify the air and invite good energy into the home.
-It’s also a great way to put those herbs leftover from the summer growing season to use.
+It’s also a great way to put those herbs leftover from that viral recipe you made last week.

 DIY Smudge Sticks